rodders99/rodders99.github.io/content/projects/salifort_project/salifort_motors_project_writeup.md

 ##### Summary

-The models are run through the dataset for employees who have left and employes who have stayed.
-So, for example 1991 exmployees had left, the models are run on these employees to see how many it would have predicted to leave and again on the current employees to predict who is at risk from leaving.
+The models are run through the dataset for employees who have left and employees who have stayed.
+So, for example 1991 employees had left, the models are run on these employees to see how many it would have predicted to leave and again on the current employees to predict who is at risk from leaving.

 ##### Predictions on datafile